Think-Tank Lobbies for £143 Billion in Subsidies for Corporate Funders

-IPPR North, the Northern office of the left wing IPPR think-tank – is arguing that decarbonising the North’s housing stock could directly generate 77,000 jobs and £38.5 billion in gross value added (GVA) by 2035, this would be achieved after a taxpayer subsidy of £143 billion. £143 billion.
+IPPR North, the Northern office of the left-wing IPPR think-tank – is arguing that decarbonising the North’s housing stock could directly generate 77,000 jobs and £38.5 billion in gross value added (GVA) by 2035, this would be achieved after a taxpayer subsidy of £143 billion. £143 billion.
 This is not a typo.

 The IPPR argues that social housing providers are key players in delivering decarbonisation at scale and developing the private-sector supply chain.
 They argue that taxpayers should fund a 10-year programme of subsidy into social housing and retrofitting new boiler systems.
 They claim it will generate 77,000 jobs, which works out at a mere £1,857,142 for each job – a bargain.
 This is the green economics madhouse.